VBalaguera/kiosk/README.md

 # Kiosk

 A simple news API project.
-At this moment, uses the New York Times API only as source of external content.
+At this moment, uses the New York Times API only as a source of external content.
 Implement functions such as: